Guardians of the Galaxy (film): Pre-production

 In September 2012, Gunn confirmed that he had signed on to direct the film and rewrite the script.
 By the end of November, Joel Edgerton, Jack Huston, Jim Sturgess, and Eddie Redmayne signed deals to test for the role of Peter Quill, as did Lee Pace, which he confirmed a week later in early December.
-Other actors who were considered for the role included Thor: The Dark Worlds Zachary Levi, Joseph Gordon-Levitt, Michael Rosenbaum, and John Gallagher Jr. Chris Pratt was cast in the role in February 2013, as part of a multi-film deal that he signed with Marvel.
+Other actors who were considered for the role included Thor: The Dark World (2013) actor Zachary Levi, Adam Brody, Joseph Gordon-Levitt, Michael Rosenbaum, and John Gallagher Jr. Chris Pratt was cast in the role in February 2013, as part of a multi-film deal that he signed with Marvel.
 Glenn Howerton was Gunn's second choice for the role.

 In January 2013, filming was scheduled to take place at Shepperton Studios in London, United Kingdom, and Marvel Studios announced that the film would be released in 3D.
 Victoria Alonso, an executive producer on the film, said that filming would begin in June.
 She also said that both Rocket Raccoon and Groot would be created through a combination of CGI and motion capture, going on to say that "You can't do any motion capture with a raccoon—they won't let you put the suit on.
 But we will do rotomation, probably, for some of the behavior ... we definitely will have performers to emulate what James Gunn will lead to be, the behavior and the performance.
 He's very clear on where he wants to take the characters."
 In March 2013, Feige discussed Guardians of the Galaxy in relation to the Marvel Cinematic Universe, saying, "It's much more of a standalone film.
 It takes place in the same universe.
 And when we've been on the other side of that universe in other movies, you might see those characteristics in Guardians, but the Avengers are not involved with what's happening out there at this time."
 Feige also stated that 95% of the film would take place in space.
 In mid-March, Dave Bautista was signed to play Drax the Destroyer.
-Other actors who had been considered for the role included Isaiah Mustafa, Brian Patrick Wade, and Jason Momoa.
-By the following week, sculptor Brian Muir, who sculpted Darth Vader's mask for the Star Wars films, was revealed to be working on the film.
+Other actors who had been considered for the role included Isaiah Mustafa, Brian Patrick Wade, Jason Momoa, and Chadwick Boseman.
+Momoa chose not to continue after auditioning, feeling the character was too similar to other parts he had played in the past, and he did not want to further add to his typecasting as the "brute" character.
+By the following week, sculptor Brian Muir, who sculpted Darth Vader's mask for Star Wars (1977), was revealed to be working on the film.